germanoeich/nirn-proxy/README.md

 # Nirn-proxy
 Nirn-proxy is a highly available, transparent & dynamic HTTP proxy that handles Discord ratelimits for you and exports meaningful prometheus metrics.
-It is considered beta software but is being used in production by [Dyno](https://dyno.gg) on the scale of hundreds of requests per second.
+This project is at the heart of [Dyno](https://dyno.gg), handling several hundreds of requests per sec across hundreds of bots all while keeping 429s at ~100 per hour.

 It is designed to be minimally invasive and exploits common library patterns to make the adoption as simple as a URL change.